drfleming0227/Redfish-Tools/doc-generator/README.md

 Use the `--config` command-line argument to specify the [base configuration file](README-configuration-files.md#base-configuration-file "README-configuration-files.md/#base-configuration-file").

-> **Note:** You can specify some configuration information, such as URI mappings, in only the base configuration file and not on the command line.
+> **Note:** You can specify some configuration information, such as URI mappings, through the base configuration file only and not on the command line.

 Several flavors of the base configuration file are available.
 Additionally, the base configuration file can embed the content supplement configuration file and supplemental files.
 See [Redfish doc generator: Configuration and supplemental files](README-configuration-and-supplemental-files.md "README-configuration-and-supplemental-files.md").